ztaira/zachs_resume/README.md

 ### Included Files:
 ```
 - README.md..................This readme file
-- ZacharyTairaResume.pdf.....A PDF of my resume, last updated on 9/14/2016
+- ZacharyTairaResume.pdf.....A PDF of my resume, last updated on 10/19/2016
+- ZacharyTairaResume.tex.....LaTeX file of my resume
+- tccv.cls...................Tex class file I used and modified.
+Original work by Nicole Fontana
 - diagrams/..................A directory containing relevant diagrams and images
 ```